jeaubin/katacoda-scenarios/robot/intro.md

 ## More information

-Genie is a python library solution which contains all the tools needed for Network Test Automation.
-Make sure to go through [Genie Installation - Getting started](https://www.katacoda.com/jeaubin/scenarios/install) first to get started.
+Genie is a python library solution provided by Cisco which contains all the tools needed for Network Test Automation.
+Make sure to go through [Genie Installation - Getting started](https://www.katacoda.com/jeaubin/scenarios/install) and our official website to get started!

 [All Genie trainings](https://www.katacoda.com/jeaubin)

-More information on our [official website](https://developer.cisco.com/site/pyats/)